 As one of Google’s search algorithms, Penguin ranks websites based on the quality of their links.
 A link on your site is like a vote for it.
 With more links, or, in this case, the more votes, Google will rank one website higher than the other.
 However, if one site abuses the power of links they will be penalized with a reduced Google ranking.

 Penguin knows which links are real and organic, and which ones are redundant or unhelpful.
 Using unfair links is one black hat SEO technique that Google is cracking down on with Penguin.

 Another search algorithm, Panda, ranks based upon website content.
 Google’s intention behind this algorithm is to ensure that websites have a library of high-quality, non-duplicate content.
 Some websites were creating a multitude of subpages with one or two sentences of duplicated content, and since Panda’s release, those sites have suffered a drop in search engine ranking.

 When creating content for your website, it’s essential that you don’t simply copy and paste.
 Take the time to be helpful for your visitors.
 Put yourself in their position and try to answer their questions.
 If you do so, you won’t be penalized by Google’s periodical updates to Penguin and Panda.

 Digital marketing is an effective marketing strategy when used correctly.
 In my experience, people without patience or perseverance in their inbound strategy will be too worried about creating short-term success instead of a sustainable company.
 Those without a plan or a way to achieve your desired results are doomed to fail.
 Furthermore, since Google dominates the online search world, it is imperative that you learn about the Panda and Penguin search algorithms.

 At Revenue River, we take the time to piece together an effective inbound marketing strategy and work with you to drive the results that you’re looking for.
 Looking for more SEO tips and tricks?
-Check out our SEO Keyword Checklist!
+Check out our International SEO Checklist!